armory-uci/POCs/README.md

 1. Create an `.env` file inside `content-generator` folder.
 Add a key `GOOGLE_APPLICATION_CREDENTIALS`, and value as the path to the JSON file that you can use to get admin access.
 For the file, look in Project settings > Service accounts > Generate new private key.
 FYI, you'll need to do this only once.
 1. Add the path of markdown file you just wrote, relative the root of the repo, [here](content-generator/index.js#L23).
 1. Run `node index.js` inside `content-generator` folder.
 You will have to run `npm install` to get the dependencies of the project once as well.

-## Notes

-1. The content-generator is not intelligent at all.
-It just blindly updates all the files.
-1. There is bare minimum error handling.
-So make sure you follow the instructions correctly.
-If something is too obvious or annoying, go ahead and raise a PR.
-1. The goal of this project is to simplify pushing the markdown content to firebase and it does just that for now.
-No extra validations, no extra bells and whistles.